 Breasts are a beautiful feminine feature, but in some cases, a woman has far too much breast tissue for comfort.
 Overly large, heavy breasts are uncomfortable, make it challenging to wear standard clothing sizes, and can create an unbalanced look to your figure.
 If this is the case, our breast reduction in Friendswood can be the correct procedure for you.

-Some women with large, heavy breasts suffer several health conditions such as chronic back and neck pain, rashes, and other uncomfortable problems directly related to the excessive weight and pressure of the breast tissue.
+- Other uncomfortable problems directly related to the excessive weight and pressure of the breast tissue

 What is Breast Reduction?